Hero background

 1. Regulatory clarity: The FCA will now oversee Open Banking

 The UK pioneered Open Banking, but progress has slowed recently.
 The Joint Regulatory Oversight Committee (JROC) and Open Banking Limited have struggled due to a lack of regulatory guidance.
-Meanwhile international instant payments initiatives such as UPI in India Pix in Brazil have skyrocketed by building on the design principles of UK Open Banking.
+Meanwhile, international instant payments initiatives such as UPI in India and Pix in Brazil have skyrocketed by building on design principles first developed in the UK.

 With clearer leadership, the FCA plans to simplify Open Banking regulations, encourage consumer adoption, and boost participation from banks and fintechs.
 This is a major step forward that should inject new energy into the market and drive innovation.

-This is another big step forward for Open Banking.
+This is another big step forward.
 The UK made 29.1 billion card transactions in 2023 through a mix of physical and digital payments.
 While this shows cards are clearly popular among consumers, such high usage suggests a lack of choice, particularly for merchants.
 It also makes it harder for account-to-account (A2A) payments to really take off.

 So, to provide more choices and to help the Open Banking market, the National Payments Vision is making Open Banking-enabled A2A e-commerce payments a “strategic priority”.
 The goal is to make paying directly from a bank account easier, with an initial focus on e-commerce.